 I’m proud to enjoy meals like these ham balls because I know that the ingredients I purchase at the grocery store come from farm families across the United States.
 My family can enjoy a good meal, we can support farmers and they can support their communities.

-Here are a few other recipes with ham that we hope you enjoy as much as we do!
+We hope you enjoy these recipes as much as we do!

 Printable Recipe for Farmhouse Ham Balls